arfatkhan2/ToDoList/README.md

 cd todolist

 3.Install dependencies:
+npm install
-npm install   //if you face problems while using the npm command , use --force flag  at the end of npm command to fix it .
+***if you face problems while using the npm command , use --force flag  at the end of npm command to fix it .***

 4. Running the App
 Start the development server: